strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 ![](attachments/Clipboard_2020-12-11-07-19-48.png)

 As you can see, we are connected to the simple Linux backdoor as root.
-Also notice there was not message saying we succesfully connected to the backdoor.
-It just drops our curser back to the left side of the screen.
+Also notice there was not message saying we successfully connected to the backdoor.
+It just drops our cursor back to the left side of the screen.

 Now, let's open yet another Ubuntu terminal and start our analysis.
 This means we have one where we created the backdoor, another that connected to it and this third one will be for the analysis.